tokio-rs/website/content/docs/going-deeper/frames.md

 weight = 230
 +++

-Tokio has helpers to transform a stream of bytes into a stream frames.
+Tokio has helpers to transform a stream of bytes into a stream of frames.
 Examples of byte streams include TCP connections, pipes, file objects and the standard input and output file descriptors.
 In Rust, streams are easily identified because they implement the `Read` and `Write` traits.